alexpolt/alexpolt.github.io/src/dfaa.md

 ##Introducing DFAA antialiasing algorithm

-  **Update: text here is no longer relevant!
+  **Update!
 There will be a new post with more correct implementation of DFAA.**
+  **The current version isn't precise in all cases, it can be made much better.**

   Aliasing is a longstanding problem in computer graphics.
 To date a lot of different algorithms have been developed.
 These are just some of them: SSAA, MSAA, CSAA, MLAA, FXAA etc.